-Success means we all get to keep working, and spend time on things we enjoy.
+Success means we all get to keep working and also spend time on things we enjoy.
 For Josh, that’s hunting, fishing, snowmobiling, and simply being out in the woods.